VizuaaLOG/BulmaJS/README.md

 [You can read the current document, although it may be missing things.](https://vizuaalog.github.io/BulmaJS/)

-If you would like to contribute a plugin, fix a bug or fix some horrible typo in the docs please submit a PR is you can, alternativly create an issue!
+If you would like to contribute a plugin, fix a bug or fix some horrible typo in the docs please submit a PR if you can, alternativly create an issue!